Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Come home, chill for a bit, maybe go for a drive to find a beautiful pie.

-Oh yeah, love a drive on a sunset.
+Oh, yeah, love going for a drive on a Sunday.

 Yeah.